 Tips for Planning a Kenya Safari

 Safari is all about connecting with your wild side and Kenya has more wild places than anywhere else.
-Africa Freak has a partnership with a safari specialist, who can help plan a trip that’s best for your interests and budget.
+Africa Freak partners with top safari specialists, who can help plan a trip that’s best for your interests and budget.
 You can do this by clicking here.

 We’re also confident that the warm Kenyan people will assist you once you arrive.
 If you have time for a two- or three-week trip it’s easy to plan when you arrive and fit in a huge variety of safari destinations.